tecris/continuous-delivery/README.md

  - Stop and remove web and database containers

 ### Partial continuous delivery with [Jolokia][1] and Maven

+ * Partial as no images are pushed to docker registry

  1. With Wildfly and MySQL
   * `$ mvn -Pcd-mysql clean integration-test`
  1. With Wildfly and PostgreSQL